chenxingqiang/secret-learn/doc/modules/covariance.rst

 Rousseeuw and Van Driessen [4]_ developed the FastMCD algorithm in order to compute the Minimum Covariance Determinant.
-This algorithm is used in jax-sklearn when fitting an MCD object to data.
+This algorithm is used in secret-learn when fitting an MCD object to data.
 The FastMCD algorithm also computes a robust estimate of the data set location at the same time.